deep-spin/UA_COMET/README.md

 ## How to Reproduce and Evaluate Experiments

-The ```evaluation``` sub-folder contains the scripts and data necessary to reproduce the experiments presented in [] and/or test new model outputs.
+The ```evaluation``` sub-folder contains the scripts and data necessary to reproduce the experiments presented in [Uncertainty-Aware Machine Translation Evaluation]() and/or test new model outputs.
 See the README in that folder for more detailed instructions.

 <!-- ### Simple Pythonic way to convert list or segments to model inputs: